aaronc/fschema/README.md

 `schema-fn` is the main function used for composing validators and mutators.
 It creates "schema functions", thus the name `schema-fn`.

-#### Function Chains with Error Checking
+#### Function Chaining with Error Checking

-If `schema-fn` is passed multiple functions or a vector of functions it will chain these functions together and create a composite function which threads a value passed to it through each function.
-In some ways it is similar to Clojure's `->` macro.
-The main difference is that `schema-fn` will stop threading if any function in the chain returns an `error` values.
+If `schema-fn` is passed multiple functions or a vector of functions it will chain these functions together and create a composite function which threads the value passed to it through each function.
+In some ways it is similar to Clojure's `->` macro. `schema-fn`'s special feature is that it will stop threading if any function in the chain return an `error` value and it will instead return that error.

 Here is an example of creating a composite validator using constraints and `schema-fn`: